-Funds were provided for activities delivering the following results in PY22:
+Funds were provided for activities delivering the following results in PY23:

-- The Winter CSO program served 354 homeless persons in PY22.
-The Winter CSO program provides a critical connection for the Community Impact Unit (CIU) and the downtown Hyannis population, assisting them in improving public safety and providing access to social services for those in need and who are homeless in the NRSA. - The Youth Scholarship program serviced 57 LMI youth through financial aid scholarships, allowing the children to participate in a variety of Recreation programs that would be otherwise be unavailable to them.
-Of the children served, 32 were documented as extremely low income, 19 as low income, and 6 from moderate income households. - Hyannis Village Marketplace Early Education Center (YMCA) was an activity that took place during PY22, utilizing reprogrammed funds from PY19.
-Funding for the project included installing the facilities required for an active fire suppression system by connecting directly to the Town water supply.
-Without these resources, the center would have not been able to be licensed or open.
-Upon installation, the facility was able to open completely to serve low and moderate-income (LMI) residents in the NRSA, including an enrollment of 65 children in the Head Start services. - The General Patton Housing Rehab activity was finished in PY22, which utilized funding to rehabilitate 1 affordable housing units for low to moderate income persons. - Planning and administrative costs directly related to the CDBG program including but not limited to preparation of reports, documenting compliance with all related statutes and regulations, monitoring subgrantees, etc. - Additional funding from the CV Grant was used by The Duffy Health Center to extend their In From the Streets program into PY22 after successfully serving 133 homeless individuals in PY21 who sought shelter and relief from the COVID-19 pandemic.
-These funds were reprogrammed from their 2020 Basic Needs Program.
-In PY22, a total of 25 homeless individuals were given overnight shelter. - Funding from the CV Grant was provided to the remaining three low and moderate income small business owners from the COVID-19 Emergency Small Business Grant Program, which provided funding towards overcoming challenges from COVID-19.
+- The Winter CSO program served 280 homeless persons in PY23.
+The Winter CSO program provides a critical connection for the Community Impact Unit (CIU) and the downtown Hyannis population, assisting them in improving public safety and providing access to social services for those in need and who are homeless in the NRSA. - The Youth Scholarship program serviced 63 LMI youth through financial aid scholarships, allowing the children to participate in a variety of Recreation programs that would be otherwise be unavailable to them.
+Of the children served, 30 were documented as extremely low income, 19 as low income, and 14 from moderate income households. - Family Faith Kitchen utilized funding to serve free meals to 556 low-moderate income residents through the Faith Family Kitchen food pantry program. - Planning and administrative costs directly related to the CDBG program including but not limited to preparation of reports, documenting compliance with all related statutes and regulations, monitoring subgrantees, etc.